yimp341/nd00333-capstone/starter_file/README.md

 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?
 The model obtained from the AutoML experiment was a Voting Ensemble Model.
 The parameters are the models involved in the ensemble.
 Namely: XGBoostClassifier, LightGBM, ExtremeRandomTrees, ExtremeRandomTrees, ExtremeRandomTrees, LightGBM, XGBoostClassifier, ExtremeRandomTrees, RandomForest.
 The weights of this model are given by 0.09090909090909091, 0.09090909090909091, 0.18181818181818182, 0.09090909090909091, 0.09090909090909091, 0.09090909090909091, 0.09090909090909091, 0.18181818181818182 and 0.09090909090909091 respectively.
 The acuracy obtained in this case was: 0.54.

-The model could be improved for sure, since the acuracy is low, and I think that we could change to a non-binary tree, cause several columns have labels from 1 to 5.
-I think a tree with 5 leaves for some of the nodes.
-However, since some (and not few) of the columns are labeled with 'yes' and 'no' tags, we could analize the data set separately.
-Other option for improving the model must rely on improving the data celansing, cause in this case the cleansing reduces to convert strings to integers.
+The model could be improved (acuracy is lower than 60%) by making an improvement of the data celansing, cause in this case the cleansing reduces to convert strings to integers.
+We could fill the missing values with the mean or by menas of other statisical methods, instead of just dropping the rows with missing values.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
 ![alt text](https://github.com/yimp341/nd00333-capstone/blob/master/AutoML%20rundetails.PNG)